SirGoodenough/HA_Blueprints/Automations/AutoFanControl.md

 ## 📑 Changelog

+* **2022-05-12**: Added support for weekday control
+  * Added Action Selectors to the fan & 'all done' loops for controlling AirCon or Heat or anything.
 * **2022-05-05**: Updated for 2022.5.0 HA.
 Added Markdown to !input Descriptions plus shortcut and & or.
 * **2022-02-07**: Add Default value to float filters (for HA Breaking change).
 * **2021-11-20**: Add Minimum Home Assistant version.